HTTPS Port: Understanding What It Is and How to Use It

 A port number is a communication endpoint from which data transmissions are sent or received.
 Many different ports are available for various usages, each identified using a specific set of numbers.

 According to Google’s report, encrypted traffic across the search engine hit 95% at the end of January 2022.
 Furthermore, 98% of web pages loaded on Google Chrome use Hypertext Transfer Protocol Secure (HTTPS) connections.

-When accessing a site, your web browser connects to a website server using a dedicated network port such as 443 or 8443.
-These channels were designed for an HTTPS connection that provides encryption via a Secure Sockets Layer (SSL)/Transport Layer Security (TLS) certificate.
+When you visit a website, your web browser connects to a website hosting server through specific network ports like 443 or 8443.
+These ports are meant for secure HTTPS connections, which use a Secure Sockets Layer (SSL) or Transport Layer Security (TLS) certificate for encryption.

-This article will discuss what an HTTPS port is, how it differs from an SSL certificate, and list some common examples.
-We will also show how to enable port numbers 443 and 8443 in different operating systems, such as Windows, macOS, and Linux.
+This article will explain what HTTPS ports are, how they differ from SSL certificates, and provide some common examples.
+Additionally, we will demonstrate how to enable port numbers 443 and 8443 on various operating systems like Windows, macOS, and Linux.

 What Is an HTTPS Port

 HTTPS ports are dedicated network ports that allow internet users to transmit data via a secure connection encrypted using an SSL/TLS certificate.
 The most common examples are ports 443 and 8443.